mmayako/mmayako.github.io/_pages/teaching.md

 author_profile: true
 ---

-Beyond research, I have been a physics laboratory teaching assistant for over two years where I led labs, graded student work, and held office hours.
-I also worked on the transition of the labs to online instruction during the COVID-19 pandemic by restructuring lab resources and creating new grading guidelines.
-Interacting with students gave me an opportunity to understand the challenges that limit student success, which then informed my service goals.

-{% if author.googlescholar %}
-  You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
-{% endif %}

-{% include base_path %}

-{% for post in site.teaching reversed %}
-  {% include archive-single.html %}
-{% endfor %}
+### Past Courses Taught
+#### University of Delaware, Department of Physics and Astronomy
+I have been a physics laboratory teaching assistant for over two years.
+Instructed labs for several electricity and magnetism courses developed for students ranging from algebra based physics to calculus based electrical engineering to over 300 students total.
+I emphasized various applications of physics through labs examples such as electrical impulses traveling through neurons and the construction of piezoelectric transducers.
+Teaching duties included preparing lectures introducing physics concepts, grading lab reports and exams, and creating new lab manuals and rubrics to aid in the transition to online learning due to COVID-19.

+#### Courses
+* PHYS202: Intro.
+Physics II (Algebra) – 2022 Winter (1 section), 2022 Spring (2 sections) ~90 hours of work
+* PHYS208: Intro.
+Physics II (Calc) – 2021 Winter (2 sections), 2021 Spring (2 sections) ~120 hours of work
+* PHYS245: Electricity and Electronics for Engineers  – 2020 Fall (2 sections), 2021 Fall (3 sections) ~150 hours of work